lfmunoz/competitive_programming/README.md

+# Design Spec A1
-My biggest mistake with this project is not knownig how long each problem took me to complete. but many from my commits someone can figure it out?
+My biggest mistake with this project is not knownig how long each problem took me to complete. but maybe from my commits someone can figure it out?

-# Design Spec

-Create an application to calculate the times for each problem I created.
+Someone please create a an application to calculate the time it took me to solve each problem in this git repo.
+Can probably use commit times of problem and solution.

 ## Competitive Programming